-All lamps will illuminate for 2 seconds in order to check that the lamps are functioning when the keyswitch is turned to the ON position.
-If any of the lamps stay illuminated, the reason for illumination should be investigated immediately.
+The lamps will illuminate for 2 seconds to check that the lamps are functioning when the keyswitch is turned to the ON position.
+If any of the lamps stay illuminated, or a lamp fails to be illuminated the reason should be investigated immediately.